-How cyber attacks have evolved in 2017
+How cyber attacks have evolved

 So far, 2017 has proved to be a productive year for cybercriminals, as we witnessed a large number of new cyber attacks hitting the malware market.
 From the massive WannaCry ransomware of “unprecedented level” to the (non)Petya outbreak, from the historical Equifax data breach to the recent CCleaner incident; they come in all shapes and sizes, are difficult to be anticipated and cause a lot of damage.